5 Things You Can Do to Instantly Improve Your Credit Score

 Even if your accounts are not past due, your balances can significantly impact your credit scores.

-When you pay down your balances, be sure to pay more than the minimum to pay your balance faster and appear more trustworthy in the eyes of the lender.
+Paying off your higher balance will boost your credit score because as you approach your credit limit, your score will decline.
+When you pay down your balances, be sure to pay more than the minimum to pay your balance faster.
+Doing so will make you appear more trustworthy in the eyes of the lender.

 4. Add authorized user accounts

+Adding yourself as an authorized user to someone’s credit card account is a sure way to give your credit score a boost.
 However, for it to have its intended effect, the cardholder must have stellar payment history, and the older the account is, the better.

 The cardholder doesn’t have to give you the physical card or allow you to use and make payments on the account for you to benefit from it.
 Simply adding the account to your report is enough to increase your score.